 Finally, they will explain the process for repairing the failed part or resolving the issue.
 If you choose that A/C system repair is better for you than buying an upgraded A/C system, the service tech will order any parts required and schedule your new appointment to repair your A/C system.
 Or, if the part required is already obtainable on their van, they will move forward with the air conditioning repair work with your go-ahead.

 Keep in mind that throughout Calgary your system is in good hands with Service Experts Heating & Air Conditioning.
-Our service techs are NATE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
+Our service techs are ACE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
 If you ever think of any questions about your HVAC equipment or what to expect with your AC repair, give us a call around the clock at 403-279-5760 and we’ll be happy to explain the process.